-Wellspring is preparing to the first commercial greenhouse in the City of Springfield.
+Wellspring Harvest will be the first commercial greenhouse in the City of Springfield.
 Phase 1 will include a quarter acre (10,400 square foot) hydroponic greenhouse that will bring healthy, locally produced produce to area hospitals, schools, businesses, and residents.
 The greenhouse will be organized as a for-profit worker-owned cooperative business that will provide job training and employment to low-income residents of Springfield.

 The greenhouse will produce an estimated 250,000 plants a year (lettuce, greens, and herbs).
 The business plan has been developed in close collaboration with community and institutional partners around their produce purchasing needs.
 The first greenhouse will grow a small number of crops with substantial demand, including greens, some lettuce varieties, herbs and cucumbers.
 As our market grows, Wellspring will build additional greenhouses to expand crops and increase production.